“How to pack a roof box?”. A question that almost all car owners have asked.

-Whether you are thinking about buying a roof box carrier or have just bought one, there are a lot of things that you need to know about mounting, packing, and traveling with one on top of your car.
+Whether you are thinking about buying a roof box carrier or have just bought one, there are a lot of things that you need to know about packing and traveling with one on top of your car.

 Understanding everything that could go wrong and how to prevent it will help you have a hassle-free vacation.